-10 Measures against the organizational factor 10The Alpha-Gamma Section will revise the "Manual for the

-Irradiation Fuel and Material Testing Facilities", a plan for qualification assurance of nuclear reactor facilities and facilities using nuclear fuel material etc. As a result, the system to raise the sensitivity to potential risks and implement improvement activities (incessant attitude to suspect) will be established.
-Also, the Section will provide training which includes the study of the accident case of PFRF for raising the sensitivity to potential risks. [same as the organizational factor 7]
+The Alpha-Gamma Section will revise the "Manual for the Irradiation Fuel and Material Testing Facilities", a plan for qualification assurance of nuclear reactor facilities and facilities using nuclear fuel material etc., the system to raise awareness of potential risks and implement improvement activities (always keeping a "questioning attitude") will be established.
+Also, the Section will provide training which includes the study of the accident case of PFRF for raising awareness of potential risks. [same as the organizational factor 7]

-The Alpha-Gamma Section will develop the work procedures concerning the 3H work (including hold points).
+The Alpha-Gamma Section will develop the work procedures (including hold points) concerning the 3H work.
 To this end, the Section will revise the "Manual for the Irradiation Fuel and Material Testing Facilities", a plan for qualification assurance of nuclear reactor facilities and facilities using nuclear fuel material etc., and the Work Manual of the Main/Special Facility of PFRF and clearly indicate the process for making work plans concerning individual tasks.